haniravi/nito/Notes.md

 I did the soldering today.
 Turns out it not so hard to pick up.
 When cutting the excess legs after soldering, I accidentally picked off a 0.1uF capacitor and now my left _2U_ key, i.e. my **SPACEBAR** is not working.
 The rest is fine.

-I was able to create and flush a custom layout firmware using the [QMK Toolbox](https://github.com/qmk/qmk_toolbox) and their [web config page](https://config.qmk.fm/#/keebio/nyquist/rev3/LAYOUT_ortho_5x12).
+I was able to create and flash a custom layout firmware using the [QMK Toolbox](https://github.com/qmk/qmk_toolbox) and their [web config page](https://config.qmk.fm/#/keebio/nyquist/rev3/LAYOUT_ortho_5x12).

 Now, there are two things I can do: